EBI-LRG/lrg-website/lrg-request.md

 * Genomic sequence for your gene of interest
   * Submit this in either Fasta format or using a public sequence accession and version (Genbank/EMBL)
   * Remember to include upstream and downstream sequences for unique placement on the genome (We would recommend 5 kb upstream from the first exon and 2 kb downstream of the last exon or whatever is most appropriate.
-Be sure to include any promoter regions where mutations are reported).
+Be sure to include any promoter regions where variants are reported).

 * The gene name for the LRG (optional)

-* For each transcript used for reporting mutations/diagnostics, please supply either an accession number (e.g. a RefSeq accession) OR:
+* For each transcript used for reporting variants/diagnostics, please supply either an accession number (e.g. a RefSeq accession) OR:
   * Transcript-specific exon positions in LRG coordinates
   * Start and end positions of the coding region in LRG coordinates
     or